derekgreene/topic-stability/README.md

 ===============

 ### Summary
-Despite the many [topic modeling algorithms](http://en.wikipedia.org/wiki/Topic_model) that have been proposed in text mining, a common challenge is selecting an appropriate number of topics for a particular data set.
+Despite the many [topic modeling algorithms](http://en.wikipedia.org/wiki/Topic_model) that have been proposed for text mining, a common challenge is selecting an appropriate number of topics for a particular data set.
 Choosing too few topics will produce results that are overly broad, while choosing too many will result in the over-clustering of a data into many redundant, highly-similar topics.
 We have developed a *stability analysis* approach to address this problem, the idea being that a model with an appropriate number of topics will be more robust to perturbations in the data.
 Details of this approach are described in the paper:

 	How Many Topics?
 Stability Analysis for Topic Models (2014) Derek Greene, Derek O'Callaghan, Pádraig Cunningham